zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 + Virtual machine - recommended
 + Install Linux on a PC - best if you have a spare PC
-+ Cygwin - good for advanced users
++ Cygwin - recommended if VMs are a problem
 + Git bash - good for advanced users
 + Windows Subsystem for Linux - official Microsoft solution (not recommended)
 + Chromebook - inexpensive and works okay